Blenheim Palace: 11th Duke of Marlborough

-John Spencer-Churchill, 11th Duke of Marlborough, (13 April 1926 – 16 October 2014) was a British peer.
+John Spencer-Churchill, 11th Duke of Marlborough (13 April 1926 – 16 October 2014) was a British peer.
 He was the elder son of the 10th Duke of Marlborough and his wife, the Hon.
-Alexandra Mary Hilda Cadogan.
+Alexandra Mary Cadogan.
 He was known as "Sunny" after his courtesy title of Earl of Sunderland.
 He was ranked 224th in the Sunday Times Rich List 2004, with an estimated wealth of £185 million.

 In 1972, on inheriting the Dukedom of Marlborough, he assumed the management of Blenheim Palace and the Blenheim estate.
 To fund the maintenance of the house, he opened it to visitors and as a film set, and established a number of businesses, including a garden furniture company and a water bottling plant.

 He was also active in a range of organisations, including the Thames and Chilterns Tourist Board and Oxford United Football Club.
 He served as vice-president of the Witney Conservative Association, the local party of David Cameron.
 He died in 2014 at the age of 88.

 The palace today

-The "Bernini Fountain", a scaled copy of the fountain in Rome's Piazza Navona given to the 1st Duke, was placed on the second terrace by Duchêne.
+The "Bernini Fountain", a scaled copy of the fountain in Rome's Piazza Navona given to the 1st Duke, was placed on the second terrace by Achille Duchêne.